 Amber and red listings for breeding trends use similar criteria to the BirdTrends alerts and were reviewed in 2015.
-This report, using four further year's data not available to BoCC4, suggest potential updates to current conservation concern for Redshank, House Martin and Willow Warbler (from amber to red), Sparrowhawk, Sedge Warbler and Garden Warbler (from green to amber) and Greenfinch (straight from green to red).
-However, it should be noted that Sedge Warbler and Garden Warbler have both shown frequent fluctuations in trends over the long-term.
-In addition, although a long-term CBC/BBS trend is not available fo Swift, the 22-year BBS trend suggests a potential update to the current conservation concern level for this species (from amber to red).
+This report, using five further year's data not available to BoCC4, suggest potential updates to current conservation concern forSnipe, Redshank, House Martin, Meadow Pipit and Willow Warbler (from amber to red; though note that the trend for Snipe is based on a small sample), Sparrowhawk and Sedge Warbler (from green to amber) and Greenfinch (straight from green to red).
+However, it should be noted that Sedge Warbler has shown frequent fluctuations in trends over the long-term.
+In addition, although a long-term CBC/BBS trend is not available for Swift, the 23-year BBS trend suggests a potential update to the current conservation concern level for this species (from amber to red).
+This report also suggests that the listing for Oystercatcher could potentially be changed from green to amber for declines, although this would not change it's overall status as it is currently already amber listed based on other criteria.

-Conversely this report also suggests potential downgrading of the alert status as a result of improved recent trends (and provided no changes in the other amber or red listing criteria have occurred), from red to amber for Song Thrush and Grey Wagtail, and from amber to green for Dipper and Reed Bunting.
-This potential change in status is also dependent on the recent upturns being sustained until the next listing review, and it should be noted in particular that the last three of these species have all shown fluctuating long-term trends.
+Conversely this report also suggests potential downgrading of the alert status as a result of improved recent trends (and provided no changes in the other amber or red listing criteria have occurred), from red to amber for Song Thrush and Grey Wagtail, and from amber to green for Kestrel and Reed Bunting.
+These potential changes in status are also dependent on the recent upturns being sustained until the next listing review, and it should be noted in particular that Kestrel, Grey Wagtail and Reed Bunting have shown fluctuating long-term trends.